Valley of the MysteriousDamavand

 Day 4 - Zarabad – Roudkhan - Masouleh

-After breakfast, farewell your local hosts as you drive to Roudkhan castle, one of the best-preserved in the country, following your visit, head for your overnight stop in the lovely old village of Masouleh.
-Built right into the slope of an Iranian mountain, the small town of Masouleh has a unique, purpose-built architectural style where the front yard of each of the houses on the incline is the roof of the house below it, with roof-lawns trickling down to the base of the mountain.
+After breakfast, farewell your local hosts as you drive to Roudkhan castle, one of the best-preserved in the country, following your visit, head for your overnight stop in the lovely old village of Masoule.
+Built right into the slope of an Iranian mountain, the small town of Masoule has a unique, purpose-built architectural style where the front yard of each of the houses on the incline is the roof of the house below it, with roof-lawns trickling down to the base of the mountain.
 The tiny village has existed in the area for around 1,000 years and the strange stacked building tradition seems to have existed nearly the entire time.
-Looking almost like a clay-covered rendition of Sao Paulo, Brazil’s cramped favelas, the communities of Masouleh make much better use of the space.
+Looking almost like a clay-covered rendition of Sao Paulo, Brazil’s cramped favelas, the communities of Masoule make much better use of the space.
 Atop the roofs of many of the cascading houses, lawns have been planted and other traditional yard fixtures have been laid out by the tenant above who in turn is covered by the front yard of their upstairs neighbor, and so on.

-Day 5 - Masouleh - Talesh
+Day 5 - Masoule - Talesh

 Overnight Negin Hotel or similar